python-telegram-bot/ptbcontrib/.github/CONTRIBUTING.rst

         - Documenting types of global variables and complex types of class members can be done using the Sphinx docstring convention.

-   -  In addition, ``ptb-contrib`` uses the `Black`_ coder formatting.
+   -  In addition, ``ptbcontrib`` uses the `Black`_ coder formatting.
 Plugins for Black exist for some `popular editors`_.
 You can use those instead of manually formatting everything.

    - Please ensure that the code you write is well-tested.
 For new contributions, please create a new file ``tests/test_{yourcontribution}.py`` for the tests.